yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Proposal to implement more extendent test cases on phase 2 when https://github.com/Azure/SONiC/blob/master/doc/drop_counters/drop_counters_HLD.md will be implemented.

 #### Overview
-The purpose is to test "ingress_discard_all" counter triggers on receiving specific packets.
+The purpose is to test "RX_DRP" counter got show command "show interfaces counters" triggers on receiving specific packets.
-The "ingress_discard_all" counter counts all discard events.
+The "RX_DRP" counter counts all discard events.
 This counter counts concurrently with other discard counters.
 The test assumes all necessary configuration are already pre-configured on the SONIC switch before test runs.
-Destination IP address of the injected packet must be routable to ensure packet should be routed but was dropped.
+Destination IP address of the injected packet must be routable to ensure packet should not be routed but dropped.

 #### Scope
 The purpose of the test is testing of "ingress_discard_all" counter triggering on SONIC system, making sure that specific traffic drops correctly, according to sent packet and configured packet discards.